Best Views In Chicago is one of the best way to really see Chicago, to really appreciate it, is to see it from a

 Above the field viewers get a birds eye view of the Wrigleyville neighborhood made famous by the city’s most loveable losers, the Chicago Cubs.

 Oak Street Beach

 Located just north of the Magnificent Mile the Oak Street Beach, on the shores of Lake Michigan on of the Great Lakes, provides a wonderful opportunity for a classic Chicago photo of the Drake Hotel Chicago.

 From the beach you can snap great shots of the downtown area and the city’s most famous street, Lake Shore Drive.

-If you don’t feel like going out of your way to get a nice view over the city, there are some pretty neat Chicago condos where you can soak up the view without even having to step outside your door.
+If you don’t feel like going out of your way to get Best Views In Chicago over the city, there are some pretty neat Chicago condos where you can soak up the view without even having to step outside your door.